PC-Write: Reception

+A 1988 PC Magazine reader survey found that 6% used PC-Write, tied for fifth with DisplayWrite 4 among word processors.

-PC Magazine in 1984 stated that version 1.3 of "PC-Write rates extremely well and compares favorably with many word processors costing much more".
+PC Magazine in 1984 stated that version 1.3 of PC-Write "rates extremely well and compares favorably with many word processors costing much more".
 It cited very fast performance, good use of color, and availability of source code as advantages, while lack of built-in support for printing bold or underline and keyboard macros was a disadvantage.
-In a 1987 review of low-cost word processors, the magazine approved of version 2.7 power and speed, stating that its features "compare well against even some of the best professional word processors".
+In a 1985 review of low-cost word processors the magazine said that PC-Write was powerful but much harder to use than others, criticizing the poor documentation.
+PC advised readers that for those willing to spend more than $10 "you can do a lot better".
+In a 1987 article on the same topic the magazine approved of version 2.7 power and speed, stating that its features "compare well against even some of the best professional word processors".
 While another program with WYSIWYG and context-sensitive help might be better for a novice, PC said, PC-Write "may be the only word processor you'll ever need".
 The same article said of Brown Bag Word Processor that those who wanted a DOS shell, outliner, and other utilities should choose it over PC-Write, while those who did not should buy the otherwise-identical latter and save $40.
 PC in 1988 said that version 2.71 was an "excellent personal word processor ... with speed and capabilities well beyond the needs of the average user".
 While noting its 60K file size limit, and difficulty of remembering its many key combinations, the magazine concluded that "If you can get through the learning curve, you won't be disappointed".

-Compute! complimented PC-Write's "clean implementation of standard editing features", cited its "truly staggering" level of customization, and after mentioning a few flaws stated that they should be "viewed in context of the program's overall excellence".
+Compute! in 1985 complimented PC-Write's "clean implementation of standard editing features", cited its "truly staggering" level of customization, and after mentioning a few flaws stated that they should be "viewed in context of the program's overall excellence".
+Edward Mendelson that year recommended PC-Write 2.5 in The Yale Review: Inferior to WordPerfect, Nota Bene, and XyWrite, but "may be had for as little as one-fiftieth of the price, or less".
+In 1986 he said that version 2.55 "becomes a more amazing bargain all the time", with "dozens of small improvements".